 Dreaming of a white Christmas?
-You’re definite to experience a winter wonderland if you visit us in Tromsø around Christmas.
-Combine the Christmas spirit in the city with Northern Lights, dog- or reindeer sledding and traditional Christmas food like pepperkaker (gingerbread).
+You’re definite to experience a Winter Wonderland if you visit us in Tromsø around Christmas.
+Combine the Christmas spirit in the city with Northern Lights tours, dog- or reindeer sledding and traditional Christmas food made with fresh local products.

 The Lights of Polar Night